-Use a large level to check and maintain an even-face plane over multiple tiles.
-To ensure a flat installation, readjusting of tiles may be required and should be done prior to the mortar setting up.
-A 7/8" to 1" block of wood can be used to check the perimeter of Classic Series flat tiles (Smooth Limestone, French Limestone, Colosseum Travertine and Aegean Coral) to ensure an even-face plane is being achieved.
+For the Refined WoodStone, use a large level to check and maintain an even-face plane over multiple pieces.
+To ensure a flat installation, readjusting of pieces may be required and should be done prior to the mortar setting up.
+A one inch block of wood can be used to check the perimeter of the Refined WoodStone pieces to ensure an even-face plane is being achieved.